BORA Price Hits $0.16 on Exchanges (BORA)

-BORA (BORA) traded 2.1% lower against the U.S. dollar during the 1-day period ending at 17:00 PM Eastern on May 12th.
-BORA has a total market capitalization of $154.52 million and $2.53 million worth of BORA was traded on exchanges in the last 24 hours.
-One BORA token can now be bought for approximately $0.16 or 0.00000582 BTC on popular exchanges.
-During the last week, BORA has traded down 11.1% against the U.S. dollar.
+BORA (BORA) traded 0.7% higher against the dollar during the twenty-four hour period ending at 16:00 PM Eastern on May 13th.
+One BORA token can now be bought for about $0.16 or 0.00000580 BTC on major exchanges.
+During the last week, BORA has traded down 8.7% against the dollar.
+BORA has a total market capitalization of $154.84 million and $1.27 million worth of BORA was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.